-It is each subject leader's responsibility to ensure that the samples that they keep of children's work reflect the full range of ability within each subject.
+It is each subject leader's responsibility to ensure that the samples kept of children's work reflect the full range of ability within each subject.
 Our subject leaders also obtain examples of work from our LEA, as we believe there should be a common understanding of standards right through the education process.